 Source of image: Pexels

-Business and social media have been tied at the gut for several years since social networking sites have optimized their sites to cater to businesses’ monetizing needs.
-Social media has been a go-to for companies, in terms of ad campaigns and marketing themselves.
+Business and social media have been tied in the gut for several years since social networking sites have optimized their sites to cater to businesses’ monetizing needs.
+Social media has been a go-to for companies in terms of ad campaigns and marketing themselves.
 And rightfully so, it has been effective and has helped businesses grow through increasing their online presence via social media.

-The positives have been well established but on the flip side, it is not the case all the time.
+The positives have been well established, but it is not the case all the time on the flip side.
 There are also downsides to social media that can affect your business.
 Here are the reasons why your business should not entirely rely on social media:

 One of the best benefits of social media is that it is free.
 Businesses can post promotional content without the site prompting them to pay.
 But with the constant changes in social media platforms, connecting with your target audience becomes increasingly challenging.

 The problem, especially for small businesses, is that they will eventually have to pay for ads to boost their posts for a wider reach, and paying for ads doesn’t necessarily translate to income.